MY SWEET PRINCE DOUG ~ IN HEAVENT AT LAST . . .

 CELEBRATING AGAIN . . .

-THE PROPOSAL AND WHAT FOLLOWS ~ Engagement is a magical time, from the moment your sweetheart pops the questions until you celebrate the day of your dreams with your friends and family.
-After the proposal, it's the start of the process that brings you two to choices about your special day.
-As you go through the process of planning details, remember to breathe and take time to appreciate all the good moments.
+CHOICES After the proposal, it's the start of the process that brings many of these.
+As you go through the process of planning details, remember to breathe and take time to appreciate all the good moments you are creating.
 Best wishes for not only a joy-filled future, but the courage to become a team to meet the issues that life will inevitably bring your way.
 A good marriage is everything.

 Everyone wants a beautiful invitation.
 These are easy to find online and at stationery shops, but it you want something truly unique and completely personal, my work may be a good fit for you.
 As an award-winning fine artist, professional graphic designer, and art director with decades of experience, I can create almost any type of invitation to suit your taste.
 However . . .

-COPYRIGHT ~ All my work is copyrighted (©).
+COPYRIGHT All my work is copyrighted (©).
 You will notice the (©) icon on all my art.
 Please respect it.
-After I create your art, I reserve the right to use it to promote my business on my webite and product i.e. calendars, etc. Copyright means you may NOT reproduce the image in ANY manner without written permission.
+After I create your art, I reserve the right to use it to promote my business on my webite and product i.e. calendars, etc. Copyright means you may NOT reproduce the image in ANY manner without my written permission.

-Highlight ~ The art (left) I did of our wedding party was a gift for my husband on our 4th Anniversary.
-NOTE: I've shared 10 other paintings below in the "Examples of my Wedding Portraits"section.
+Highlight The art (left) I did of our wedding party was a gift for my husband on our 4th Wedding Anniversary.
+NOTE: I've shared 10 other paintings below in the Examples of my Wedding Portraits section.

 STEP 2 PLANNING YOUR PORTRAIT

-THUMBNAIL SKETCH ~ At this stage, you will have chosen your setting and shared images of it with me either onlline or in-person.
+THUMBNAIL SKETCH At this stage, you will have chosen your setting and shared images of it with me either on-line or in-person.
 If not, in some cases I can do an small photo shoot of the church, grounds, gardens or whatever you've selected.
 At this time, we'll address the specifics of your portrait.

 WEDDING PROGRAM FEATURING FINE ART